John-Lluch/Encoder/README.md

 - The simpler approach consists on trying to catch the encoder ticks on the main loop.
 Of course this doesn't work because as the program gets longer and takes more to complete a loop, encoder ticks start to be missed.

-- The second approach is seting up one or more input interrupts that trigger as the Encoder moves.
-This doesn't work either because there no way to avoid contact bounces on the encoder, thus leading to inacurate or erratic response.
+- The second approach is seting up one or more input interrupts that trigger as the rotary encoder moves.
+This doesn't work either because there's no way to avoid encoder contact bounces, thus leading to inacurate or erratic response.

 - I also found attempts to filter or eliminate the bounces by hardware implementations such as adding capacitators and other tricks.
 This may improve results on the second approach mentioned abobe, but it's difficult to find the right balance between bounce removal and quick encoder response.